paulmagadi/JavaScript/Change-content-of-HTML/README.md

 - Adds event listeners to each image-related button.
 - When a button is clicked, it changes the src attribute of the image element to display a different image.

+#### Change content Button
+'<p>Good morning Gentlemen.
+This is the original content of this page.
+I will use JavaScript to change it to a new content.</p>'
+Will change to:
+<p style="color:blue">This is the new content.
+I have used JavaScript to change it from the original content to this.</p>

 ## How to Use

 1. Open index.html in a web browser.